modolabs/Kurogo-Mobile-Web/doc/Guide/configuration.rst

 affect file locations, debugging information and module behavior.

 All of the site's configuration is controlled using .ini files.
-You can either edit these files manually or use the administration module to edit most of these values.
-It is the goal of the framework to have all options be able to be administered using the admin module, however, at this time there are some options that have not been exposed.
+You can either edit these files manually or use the :ref:`admin-module` to edit most of these values.
+It is the goal of the framework to have all options be able to be administered using the :ref:`admin-module`, however, at this time there are some options that have not been exposed.
 Please keep track of the framework's progress in this regard.